psr-7/psr-7.github.io/index.md

 ```

 #### Can I use PHP's pass-by-reference-semantics to propagate object changes back to caller?
-No, changes will not affect old object instance in caller.
-You need to ``return`` the newly created object.
+No, changes may not affect instance in caller.
+You should ``return`` the newly created object.

 #### What to do for changes to take effect?
 Change your code flow.
 PSR7 is invading you. :)